Bitloli/self-learning/docs/kernel/sched2/sched_overview.md

-Our recent experience with the Linux scheduler revealed that the pressure to work around the challenging properties of modern hardware, such as non-uniform memory access latencies (NUMA), high costs of cache coherency and synchronization, and diverging CPU and memory latencies, resulted in a scheduler with an incredibly complex implementation.
+Our recent experience with the Linux scheduler revealed that the pressure to work around the challenging properties of modern hardware, such as non-uniform memory access latencies (NUMA), high costs of cache coherency and synchronization, and diverging CPU and memory latencies, resulted in a scheduler with an incredibly complex implementation.
 As a result, the very basic function of the scheduler, which is to make sure that runnable threads use idle cores, fell through the cracks.